 Canned beans don’t require as much preparation as dry beans and don’t take hours to cook: just drain and rinse, then they’re ready to go!
 Adding canned beans to recipes like a quick and nutritious quesadilla is a great way to add complex carbs that are rich in fibre and protein, keeping you satisfied for longer!

 A wholesome, minimally processed tomato sauce is a tasty way to jump-start your pasta dish.
 By simply adding your tomato sauce to some sauteed onions, garlic, vegetables, and ground beef, your pasta sauce will be ready even before your water boils!
 Toss with your favourite pasta and finish the dish with some cheese and freshly chopped herbs for a delicious and healthy meal that will satisfy any pasta craving.
 For an extra special meal, make your own fresh pasta!

 7. Frozen Vegetables

 Frozen vegetables such as peas, corn or stir-fry mixes are perfect for a quick addition that requires no washing, peeling or cutting!
 Adding convenient frozen vegetables into any dish is a great way to add an extra nutritious boost to your meal and increase your daily vegetable consumption which is important for a well-balanced diet.

-help Meal Planning?
+BONUS: Need help Meal Planning?

 Now if you find yourself completely lost with how to start meal planning or preparing your own meals at home, or even if you want a little break, check out my Meal Planning Basics Guide.